 Our understanding of our customers' business needs and the importance of delivering an amazing experience to their end users provide the framework for our portfolio of capability-based products and services.
-Our offerings are designed to meet the challenges facing our customers as they roll out 5G networks, migrate to the cloud and transform into digital service providers within the framework of a hybrid IT environment, which requires them to rapidly introduce new cloud-native applications while still operating legacy systems.
+Our offerings are designed to meet the challenges facing our customers as they roll out 5G, fixed wireless access and fiber networks, migrate to the cloud, introduce GenAI solutions and transform into digital service providers within the framework of a hybrid IT environment, which requires them to rapidly introduce new cloud-native applications while still operating legacy systems.
 They enable modular expansion as a service provider evolves, ensuring lower-cost and reduced-risk implementations, while their microservices-based architecture enables the rapid deployment of complex applications as suites of independently deployable services that can be frequently upgraded via DevSecOps.
-With our portfolio's open and modular structure, organized by capability such as monetization, commerce and care, consulting, delivery, operations and others, and matched to industry standards, our customers have the flexibility to choose business offerings that address their specific needs and improve their time to market and value.
-In the second quarter of fiscal 2022, we released Amdocs CES22, a 5G and cloud-native, microservices-based version of our market-leading customer experience suite, which is open and integrated all the way from the network to the end-user experience.
+With our portfolio's open and modular structure, organized by capability such as monetization, commerce and care, service and network automation, consulting, delivery, systems integration, operations and others, and matched to industry standards, our customers have the flexibility to choose business offerings that address their specific needs and improve their time to market and value.
+In the second quarter of fiscal year 2024, we released Amdocs CES24, a leading telco-native GenAI-led customer experience suite, spanning business, operations and network domains, and which includes our Customer Engagement Platform, Amdocs Monetization Suite, Amdocs Intelligent Networking Suite and Amdocs Catalog.
+CES24's introduction of CES Copilot, a set of embedded GenAI-driven assistants powered by the amAIz platform, a first-in-class telco-GPT platform, is designed to empower service providers to transform their business across all domains and customer segments, with increased agility, enhanced efficiency, cost-effectiveness and next-level customer and employee experience.